-Trump defense team takes on Hunter Biden directly, as Dershowitz offers constitutional defense
+Dershowitz calls out House Dems in Trump's Senate impeachment trial after Bolton shock waves

 "It's filled with acrimony and it divides the country like nothing else," Starr said of impeachment.
 "Those of us who lived through the Clinton impeachment understand that in a deep and personal way."

-Trump's team further challenged Democrats' claims that Trump's fears of Ukraine meddling were a "conspiracy theory" -- noting that House Intelligence Committee Chairman Adam Schiff, D-Calif., had spent years accusing the Trump team of colluding with Russia without any evidence.
+Trump's team further challenged Democrats' claims that Trump's fears of Ukraine meddling were a "conspiracy theory" -- noting that Schiff, D-Calif., had spent years accusing the Trump team of colluding with Russia without any evidence.

 Although Democrats -- and some news outlets, including The Associated Press -- repeatedly claimed that the idea of Ukraine meddling was a "conspiracy theory," a Ukrainian court has ruled that officials in the country did illegally meddle in the U.S. election.
 Additionally, a 2017 investigative report by Politico found extensive efforts by Ukrainians to hurt Trump's presidential campaign.